rainerth/Simple-Apple-Health-XML-to-Report/README.md

-# Simple Apple Health XML to CSV
+# Simple Apple Health XML to CSV and Reports

 A simple script to convert Apple Health's export.xml file to an easy to use csv.
+Extended by Rainer Thieringer to export more and more datails to a PDF report.

 ## How to Run